Which Amazon Fire TV Stick should you get?

 Bottom line

-Amazon makes some of the best streaming devices around, and its Fire TV operating system is beloved for its ease of use and hooks into Amazon's media ecosystem.
+Amazon makes some of the best streaming devices around.
+Its Fire TV operating system is beloved for its ease of use and hooks into Amazon's media ecosystem.
 Even though the lineup of streamers is not too confusing, there are still some choices to be made when distinguishing between these devices.

 Our pick for the best Fire TV Stick is the Fire TV Stick 4K with Alexa Voice Remote.
-It has all of the specs of higher-end streaming boxes but comes in a modest size and at a fantastic price.
-The Fire TV Stick or Fire TV Stick Lite are also good options, but the price is so close to the 4K version that they only make sense right now if you don't have, or don't plan to get, a 4K enabled TV.
-Even though it is a perfectly functional streamer, we don't recommend the Fire TV Stick Basic Edition unless, for some reason, you do not have access to the other two models.
+It has all the specs of higher-end streaming boxes, but comes in a modest size at a fantastic price.
+The Fire TV Stick or Fire TV Stick Lite are also good options, but the price is so close to the 4K version that they only make sense right now if you don't have or plan to get a 4K enabled TV.
+Even though it is a perfectly functional streamer, we don't recommend the Fire TV Stick Basic Edition unless, for some reason, you don't have access to the other two models.
 To keep your connections safe, you can even use a VPN for your Fire TV Stick.

+Another reason why you might want to consider picking up one of the best Amazon Fire TV Sticks has to do with the company's renewed focus on updates.
+Recently, Amazon announced that it is guaranteeing at least four years of security updates for Fire TV devices.
+And the best part is that this new update policy includes older streaming sticks like the original Fire TV Stick released in 2016.

 If you do choose to pick one of these Fire TV Sticks up, we can guarantee you that you'll enjoy your streaming media experience!